zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ### `blockquote`

 This will format your blockquotes nicely.
 To use it, put the quote within the shortcode.
-Supplying the author's name is optional.
+The `author` argument is optional.

 ```
-{{% blockquote "Laura Ingalls" %}}
+{{% blockquote author="Laura Ingalls" %}}
 I am beginning to learn that it is the sweet, **simple** things of life which are the real ones after all.
 {{% /blockquote %}}
 ```